-It is the LMHA's policy to provide for deconcentration of poverty and encourage income mixing by bringing higher income families into lower income developments and lower income families into higher income developments.
+It is the LMHA's policy to provide for deconcentration of poverty and encourage income mixing.
 Toward this end, if necessary, we will skip families on the waiting list to reach other families with a lower or higher income.
 We will accomplish this in a uniform and non-discriminating manner.